Christina is especially interested in:

 Ms. Carrier has over six years of relevant experience working with children experiencing anxiety, mood challenges, emotion regulation and peer relationship issues.
 She has also worked extensively with autistic children and adolescents.
-In addition to her work with children, Christina has a keen interest in helping parents who are seeking to learn how best to support their autistic child(ren).
-A behavioural specialist,
+In addition to her work with children, Christina has a keen interest in helping parents who are seeking to learn how best to support their child(ren).

 A behavioural specialist, Christina most often uses Cognitive Behavioural Therapy (CBT) in her work.
 She also applies elements of Dialectical Behaviour Therapy (DBT), Emotion Focused Therapy (EFT), and Mindfulness-based strategies when indicated by the client’s needs.
 Christina believes that therapy should be tailored to meet the needs and goals of the client, and seeks to help clients build on their unique strengths.